fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 Many of the behaviors of the component discussed in the [Component Design](#component-design) section require the tracking of some state.
 Before diving into the implementation of the behavior let us set up and initialize that state.

-Open `Led.hpp` in `led-blinker/Components/Led`, and add the following private member variables to the end of the file.
+Open `Led.hpp` in `led-blinker/Components/Led`, and add the following private member variables to the end of the file just before the two closing `}` of the class defintion and namespace.

 ```cpp
     Os::Mutex lock; //!
 Protects our data from thread race conditions